Wizardry VII: Crusaders of the Dark Savant

 Wizardry VII: Crusaders of the Dark Savant (originally known as Wizardry: Crusaders of the Dark Savant) is a role-playing video game developed and published by Sir-Tech.
-It is the seventh title in the Wizardry series and is a sequel to Wizardry VI: Bane of the Cosmic Forge.
-It is also the second entry in the 'Dark Savant' trilogy.
-The game was originally released in 1992 for DOS.
-A port for the PlayStation developed by Sony Computer Entertainment was released in 1995 only in Japan.
-In 1996 it was remade into Wizardry Gold, designed to work on Windows and Macintosh, and distributed by Interplay.
+A sequel to Wizardry VI: Bane of the Cosmic Forge, it is the seventh game in the Wizardry series and the second entry in the Dark Savant trilogy.
+The game was released in 1992 for MS-DOS.
+A conversion to the PlayStation developed by Sony Computer Entertainment was released in 1995 only in Japan.
+In 1996 an enhanced version, Wizardry Gold, was released for Windows 95 and Classic Mac OS and distributed by Interplay.

 The setting is a science fiction/fantasy universe, featuring interplanetary space travel and cybernetic androids, alongside high fantasy arms, armor and magic.
 The story picks up where its predecessor left off.
 The recovery and subsequent theft of the magical artifact known as the Cosmic Forge in Wizardry VI: Bane of the Cosmic Forge has revealed the planet Guardia, the hiding place of another power artifact, the Astral Dominae.
 Multiple factions have converged on Guardia attempting to locate this artifact, including a party of adventurers controlled by the player, and the principal adversary, the eponymous Dark Savant.

-The game is notable for featuring an early example of a well developed diplomacy mechanic.
-It features multiple competing factions with different interests in the world of Guardia.
+The game includes a diplomacy mechanic.
+There are multiple competing factions with different interests in the world of Guardia.
 The player may engage in diplomacy when key NPCs of the factions are encountered, and may attempt to bribery, peaceful negotiations, or threaten force.
 It is also an early game to feature NPC competition with the player; as time progresses NPCs may beat the player to obtaining certain quest items, forcing the player to change their priorities.
-It was also the first game in the Wizardry series to feature 8-bit VGA color graphics.
+It is the first game in the Wizardry series with VGA color graphics.